 In semester I there are 5 assignments.

 During this course Blackboard will be used.

-Syllabus and selected materials Applied Multivariate Data Analysis through Blackboard.
+Syllabus Applied Multivariate Data Analysis – Fall semester.

 Please note that separate uSis registration is mandatory for lectures, seminars, exams and re-exams.
 Student who do not register, cannot attend courses or take exams.

 - Registration for the lectures of the course is possible as of 100 calendar days through 10 calendar days before the first lecture at the latest;

 - Registration for the seminars of the course is possible as of 100 calendar days through 10 calendar days before the first seminar at the latest.